utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 To install the security certificate on Ubuntu, do the following:

-1. Create the directory for the CA certificate with the command below.
+1. Create the directory for the CA certificate with this command:

     `sudo mkdir -p /usr/share/ca-certificates/extra`

-1. Copy `postman-proxy-ca.crt` to the new folder with the command below.
+1. Copy `postman-proxy-ca.crt` to the new folder with this command:

     `sudo cp ~/.config/Postman/proxy/postman-proxy-ca.crt /usr/share/ca-certificates/extra/postman-proxy-ca.crt`

-1. Add the certificate to the system with the two commands below.
+1. Add the certificate to the system with these two commands:

     `sudo dpkg-reconfigure ca-certificates`